 Systemic JIA typically begins with high, spiking fevers and a fleeting, salmon-colored rash.
 The fever usually spikes once or twice daily, with chills and a rash during the fever spikes.
 Joint problems can be present at the beginning, but may also occur much later.

 JIA is not contagious itself, but it can be triggered by certain viruses such as parvovirus, rubella, and Epstein-Barr virus.
 These infections are contagious.

 Many children with JIA will get better at puberty.
 Some children will have active arthritis that continues into adulthood.
 Overall, those with Rheumatoid Factor Positive Polyarthritis and Systemic JIA have the highest likelihood for ongoing symptoms.
 About 25 to 50 percent of the children with Rheumatoid Factor Positive Polyarthritis and Systemic JIA will be affected as adults.

 For most children with JIA, the long-term outlook is good.
 Nevertheless, at best this chronic disease will last for several years.

-The diagnosis of JIA is suggested by the history and by objective signs of arthritis on the physical exam.
+The diagnosis of JIA is suggested by the history and by objective signs of arthritis on the physical exam or imaging studies of the joints.
 Blood tests can help to confirm the diagnosis and to exclude other causes for these symptoms.
 Anemia, in the face of increased white blood cells and platelets, is often present at the time of diagnosis.

 Early detection and treatment of eye problems can prevent scarring and preserve vision.
 Children with pauciarticular disease are at highest risk of eye problems, followed by those with polyarticular disease, and then systemic disease.